|

 budgetary spending.
 Well-capitalized, liquid, and profitable, banks have

+weathered the impact of the current crisis satisfactorily.
 “The National Bank of Moldova’s data-driven approach to monetary policy has

 been instrumental in anchoring inflation expectations.
 Since the beginning of